web-deps/odom/docs/api/create-component/create-component.md

 The type of imported `options`.
 It have any of the following values:

-- `"module"`: a JavaScript (ESM) module
+- `"module"`: A JavaScript (ESM) module.
-- `"json"`: a JSON file or string.
+- `"json"`: A JSON file or string.
 The JSON is fetched and the response is read to completion as JSON.

 The default value is `"module"`.
 If the imported module is a function, the function is invoked and the return value will be used as the imported `options`.